CURRICULUM VITAE

 04/1994 |

-Fact finding mission assessing the needs and
+finding mission assessing the needs and priorities for the development of the

-technical proposal in respect to an EU/TACIS funded project to encourage the
+EU/TACIS funded project to encourage the private livestock farming

-private livestock farming initiatives. |
+initiatives. |

 Turkey (Based